makefool163/SocketForwardSerial/README.md

 **2. How to use**

 You can run ser2socket.py to set its work in the source or targer.
 Indeed, only need a program that can run in the server and client both side and to do different functions.
 Because most base function is same in both side.
+Start the client and server side regardless of the order, of course, must be both starts, and you can start a new socket connection.

 usage: ser2socket.py [-h] [-ip IP] -port PORT -com COM [-baudrate BAUDRATE] {S,T}
 Forward socket service to another computer via a serial port.